Antipurity/webenv/docs/FUTURE.md

 This document outlines what still needs to be done to reach MVP state (or the "ready" state).

-(These are breaking changes.
-After this, there shouldn't be any breaking changes.)

 - Joint training and deployment:
     - Make the Capture extension communicate through a Web Socket rather than CDP (gaining speed via not having to communicate through JSON+base64), AND be fully responsible for all/most reads via `remoteRead`, AND for all/most writes via `remoteWrite`.
         - Replace as many `.page` and `.cdp` uses, in `read` and `write` and triggers, as we can with in-extension `observer` versions.